TheHoosier.com - Podcast: Stu Jackson On WXVW 96.1 FM's Morning Madness With Jim Coyle

 Podcast: Stu Jackson On WXVW 96.1 FM's Morning Madness With Jim Coyle

-TheHoosier.com's Stu Jackson on Thursday joined Morning Madness with Jim Coyle on WXVW 96.1 FM in Jeffersonville (Ind.) to discuss the opening of fall camp for Indiana football, the new redshirt rule taking effect this season and more.
+TheHoosier.com's Stu Jackson on Thursday joined Morning Madness with Jim Coyle on WXVW 96.1 FM in Jeffersonville (Ind.) to discuss the NCAA's changes to the basketball recruiting calendar and takeaways from IU football's first six fall practices.

-Stu's appearance begins around the 56-minute mark of the show and can be heard in the embedded media player below.

 ----